 Matt Shin (신근영)

-BiographyMatt Shin is a third-year PhD candidate from La Mirada, California where he was raised by Korean immigrants.
-Prior to coming to West Virginia University, Matt served in the United States Army as an infantryman for four years.
-He attended California State University, Fullerton where he earned his BA in American studies studying how military veterans of color helped desegregate Orange County, California and his MA in human communication studies studying Asian American representation in the media and military veterans’ experiences in the college classroom.
+BiographyMatt Shin is a PhD candidate currently on the job market.
+He is from Southern California where he was born and raised by Korean immigrants.
+Prior to attending West Virginia University, Matt served in the United States Army as an infantryman.
+He attended California State University, Fullerton where he earned his BA in American studies studying how military veterans of color helped desegregate Orange County, California and his MA in human communication studies studying Asian American stereotypes in the media and military veterans’ communication experiences in the college classroom.

 |